dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 ### Response

-Responds with HTTP 200 if whois privacy is purchased for the domain.
+Responds with HTTP 200 if WHOIS privacy is purchased for the domain.

 ~~~js
 {}
 ~~~

-Responds with HTTP 404 if whois privacy is not purchased.
+Responds with HTTP 404 if WHOIS privacy is not purchased.

 ## Enable whois privacy {#enable}

       PUT /:account/domains/:domain/whois_privacy

+Note that if the WHOIS privacy is not purchased for the domain, enabling WHOIS privacy will cause the service to be purchased for a period of 1 year.

+If WHOIS privacy was previously purchased and disabled, then calling this will enable the WHOIS privacy.

 ### Parameters